Guarecuco/EzWh/GUIprototype.md

 ### Regular Log-in
 ![ManagerLogin](GUIimages/Login.png)

+This is the view presented to all users trying to use the application.
+If any user tries to connect to any other page without being authenticated, they will be redirected here for login.

+* The user is requested to provide e-mail and password.
+* The ***Login*** button send the form for authentication with the backend.
+  * If it is the first time the user tries to log in, they will be redirected to the [Firt-time log-in](#firt-time-log-in) screen.
+  * Otherwise, they will be redirected to the [Dashboard](#case-2-dashboard) screen.

 ### Firt-time Log-in

 ![ManagerLogin](GUIimages/Firstlogin.png)

+This view is presented to all users that are trying to access the application for the first time after the administrator have created their accounts.
+They are requested to change their default password.
+Failure to change the password will reject the authentication.
+* By pressing ***Submit*** the user is redirected to the [Dashboard](#case-2-dashboard) screen.

 ## Case 2 - Dashboard
 ![MainMenu](GUIimages/Mainmenu.png)

-This view is available only to the manager.
-It is the first page shown.
-If the manager tries to connect to any other page without having an active session he is redirected here for the login.